+Grade: 10 points.

 Personally, I would have preferred the logrank test.
 Preferably, we want to condition on past data (LDL levels) and predict the mortality rate after 5 years.
-The t-tests we performed in #3 and #4 condition on death status, which is not ideal although they lead to significant p-values.
-The chi-squared test to examine the probability and odds of death based on LDL status (#5 and #6) seem like better options, as we can condition on past data and predict future results.
+(2 points)The t-tests we performed in #3 and #4 condition on death status, which is not ideal although they lead to significant p-values.(2 points) The chi-squared test to examine the probability(1 point) and odds of death based on LDL status (#5 and #6) seem like better options, as we can condition on past data and predict future results.
 However, one important consideration is that the data is right-censored, and the logrank test allows us to adjust for censoring.
+Grade: 5 points.